Best Personal Loans for Bad Credit 2020

 Another type of load is a back-end load, meaning that you will be charged a certain percentage of the sales price if you decide to sell.
 For example, some investment products have a back-end load of 4% in the first year, which decreases 1% for each year you hold on to it.
 Luckily, most back end loads disappear over the long term, but these fees negatively impact short term liquidity.

-Lastly, it’s important to be aware of the expense ratio of a mutual fund or ETF.
-Some funds can have expense ratios, as high as 3%, with the average around 1%.
+Lastly, it’s important to be aware of a mutual fund or ETF expense ratio.
+Some funds can have expense ratios as high as 3%, with the average around 1%.
 While a percent might seem insignificant, it can cost you hundreds of thousands of dollars in the long run.
 The below chart will show you a comparison of similar performing funds with different expense ratios.
 The lower expense ratios saved the investor thousands of dollars over decades.
-Luckily, anyone can start investing and there are plenty of low cost funds available.
+Luckily, anyone can start investing, and there are plenty of low-cost funds available.

 Financial advisers can vary, with the majority being ethical and knowledgeable professionals.
 However, some financial professionals are dishonest and incompetent.
 Before you work with one, you should how the adviser is compensated along with common investment scams and conflicts of interest.
 These conflicts of interest and scams include Ponzi Schemes, Misrepresentation Fraud, Affinity Fraud, selling high fee products, and churning.
 What other financial scams should you know before working with an adviser?
 Please tell us below!